Whatever your motivation for starting a new diet is, the last thing you want to do is fall victim to easily-avoidable mistakes.

 Solution: Make it a goal to have one green smoothie a day and also to order or make veggies with every meal.

 Here's the deal.
 Carbs are essential for you to live.
-If you completely cut all of your carbs, or run on a really low carb diet for too long, you'll lose your mind (subjectively and literally).
+If you completely cut all of your carbs, or run on a really low carb diet for too long, you'll lose your mind (subjectively).

 It seems as though a whole industry has been birthed from the “low-carb” craze, but not enough education about carbohydrates is being taught.
 The result?
 Carbohydrates are being demonized and labeled as the bad guy that causes you to get fat.
 This isn’t entirely true.